 AMD Radeon RX 570

-If you have a slightly higher budget then AMD RX 570 might be perfect for you.
+If you have a slightly higher budget, then AMD RX 570 might be perfect for you.
 It is a minor upgrade to the RX 470 which was released back in 2016.
-The higher clock speed boosts up the entire performance of this GPU.
+The higher clock speed and the architectural improvements boost up the entire performance of this GPU.
 Built on the 14nm FinFET process, the ‘Polaris enhanced’ graphics card has enough power to breeze its way through the games at 1080p highest possible settings.

 AMD Radeon RX 580

-The AMD Radeon RX Vega 56 8GB is a competitor to the Nvidia GTX 1070.
+The AMD Radeon RX Vega 56 is a competitor to the Nvidia GTX 1070.
 It is a worthy competitor but consumes slightly more power than the GTX 1070.
 This enthusiast level graphics card offers smooth performance in all the graphics-intensive tasks and games.
 Due to the advanced VEGA architecture that not only allowed better use of the high bandwidth memory but also kept the fast-paced processing at its peak.

 AMD Radeon RX Vega 64

 This AMD Radeon RX Vega 64 is the most powerful gaming GPU by AMD as it offers all the top of the line specs which puts it in direct competition with the Nvidia GTX 1080.
 It has all the brute computing power to handle physics-heavy VR gaming now and into the future.
 It is the Highest end device from AMD which promises the company’s dedication to the Graphics, at times when the stocks of the company were in a constant state of downfall.